frasermarlow/singer-getting-started/README.md

-# Singer: Getting Started Guide
+# Singer: Getting Started Guide (for real beginners)

 ## Table of Contents
 ### A: Running Singer on AWS EC2 (using a PC)